Snerdly, I'll ask you, as I'm asking everybody else, because I'm asked this question all the time.

 This is a case study.

-That he's a changed man, that he and Huma have reunited, gotten together, put it all behind them, professed their love for each other, and I have a little baby in the oven on the way, and they're moving forward.
+Here you have Weiner publicly saying all this is behind him, that he's a changed man, that he and Huma have reunited, gotten together, put it all behind them, professed their love for each other, now a little baby in the oven on the way, and they're moving forward.

-And Wiener even takes it close to the cleaners now, just to show that he's fully committed to the marriage.
+And Weiner even takes it close to the cleaners now, just to show that he's fully committed to the marriage.

-And all the while Saying that publicly, he's still doing the nasty here on the phone with uh with Sidney Leathers.
+And all the while saying that publicly, he's still doing the nasty here on the phone with Sidney Leathers.

-Now some people say, didn't he know he was gonna get caught.
+Now, some people say, didn't he know he was going to get caught?

 Didn't he know he was going to get caught?